Skip to main content

 I/OMC_32 – MC_39READ, WRITE, OPEN, CLOSE, SEEK, FLUSH, STAT, SYNC

-Extended monomers (MC_64 – MC_127) are work in progress and are not implemented in the BPU.
+Extended monomers (MC_64 – MC_127) are implemented in software.
+In the BPU, Core monomers run in silicon; Extended monomers run on the host CPU.
 Policy circuits must use only Core monomers to be loadable into hardware.

 Policy Circuits

 A Policy Circuit is a PCD program composed exclusively of Core monomers that evaluates an action descriptor and returns exactly one of two values: ALLOW or BLOCK.
-The TCE Unit verifies the Thermodynamic Coherence property before loading:
+The CMF Unit verifies the closure property before loading:

 Φ_c = 1 ⟺ ∀ input ∈ Domain(circuit) → output ∈ {ALLOW, BLOCK}